The Woodland site is ideal for this.

 Water Activity Permits

-For leaders intending to run their own water activities, Loch Venacher is generally Class B2 waters, but a recent re-classification has identified the bay on which the centre is situated as now B1 (see notices on site).
+For leaders intending to run their own water activities, Loch Venacher is generally Class B2 waters, but a recent re-classification has identified the bay on which the centre is situated as now B1 (refer RESOURCES / Water Activities).
 Appropriate canoe/kayak permits must be valid for these grades of water.
 A permit for rafting activities is also required for Class B1 waters.

 The scout centre maintains a fleet of 15 single kayaks, 7 Stand-up Paddle Boards, and 5 Canadian Canoes on site.
 Groups with their own instructors holding the appropriate Scout Activity Permit can arrange use of kayaks and equipment.
 The Invertrossachs Support Group may be able to provide qualified instruction to visiting groups, subject to availability of members.

 The estate road, which runs through the site, is part of the Venachar link of the SUSTRANS National Cycle Route 7.
 The old railway line along the western shore of Loch Lubnaig to Strathyre is a pleasant, easy route, and there are miles of forest track to explore between Invertrossachs, Loch Katrine and Aberfoyle.